kisom/brokenlcd.net/brokenlcd/machines/software.md

 * [zsh](http://www.zsh.org) - i spend far too much time in zsh.
 * [irssi](http://www.irssi.org) - there are other irc clients out there?
-(although i have been thinking about giving [ii](http://tools.suckless.org/ii/) a shot. irssi has plugins supporting silc and otr, however. combined with [bitlbee](http://www.bitlbee.org), it is extremely useful to me. i don't use any fancy themes or scripts though.
+(although i have been thinking about giving [ii](http://tools.suckless.org/ii/) a shot.) irssi has plugins supporting silc and otr, however. combined with [bitlbee](http://www.bitlbee.org), it is extremely useful to me. i don't use any fancy themes or scripts though (although some scripts are forthcoming).
 * [snownews](http://kiza.kcore.de/software/snownews/) - rss reader of
 choice, perfect for keeping up on [undeadly](http://www.undeadly.org) and [hacker news](http://news.ycombinator.com).